 HIGHLIGHTS

 Bajaj tapped into the nostalgia of its iconic 1972 ‘Chetak’ and reimagined it as an electric scooter, which has been well-received in its home market.
-Now, it is here in Nepal with a big aim, under the banner of “New Era of E-Mobility.”
+Similar was the case here in Nepal, but now, the asking price for the scooter has gotten a little steeper.

 The “Chetak” name carries iconic status, first launched in the 1970s and dominating the Indian scooter market through the 1980s, with waiting periods once stretching up to 10 years.
 Bajaj revived the name in 2020 under its “Urbanite” EV brand, successfully reintroducing it as an electric scooter.

 Since then, Bajaj has refined the Chetak across multiple variants.
-The latest model, the Chetak 35 Series, was launched in December 2024 on a brand-new platform.
-It quickly rose in popularity, becoming India’s second-best-selling electric scooter by early 2025, just behind the TVS iQube.
+The Chetak 35 Series was launched in December 2024, and it quickly surged in popularity, becoming India’s second best-selling electric scooter by early 2025, just behind the TVS iQube.

-Moreover, this variant, named the Chetak 3501, stands as the top-spec model in the Chetak 35 series lineup, positioned above the mid-range 3502 and the entry-level 3503.
-The 3502 and 3503 variants will probably be launched in Nepal in the future, but the timeline is not certain.
+The Bajaj Chetak 3501 stands as the top-spec model in the Chetak 35 series lineup, positioned above the mid-range 3502 and the entry-level 3503.

 Bajaj Chetak 3501 Specifications